samueltwallace/rpgs/posts/waterfall.md

  - tangible danger to players (easy in OSR)
  - Action-based advancement (there is little NPC dialogue in this quest)

+ History delivery is often tricky in TTRPGS.
+You don't want to have a GM monologue on irrelevant details to sate their desire to show off their worldbuilding.
+But you still need to deliver that information.
+I think a good tip is to keep the information itself fairly short, punchy, and maybe include a curious loose end that ties to the present situation.
+You can also have NPCs deliver history, but have have in-world prompts for the information given.
+If you can keep the players leading an interview-style dialogue, you have engaged the players well beyond the monologue.

+ I think hidden world elements are easy to implement: just always keep in mind the question the players will ask: why wasn't this found before?
+There are several ways to answer this, and I'll throw out some stock answers: it was locked, guarded, inaccessible due to terrain, visually hidden, magically hidden, or maybe it's known to locals but no one has the means (or desire) to plumb its depths.

+ Tangible danger is also easy.
+There is plenty of writing and support for this in OSR games.
+Just don't be shy to challenge your players!

+ Action-based advancement: I like this.
+Again, plenty out there to read this: see [diagetic advancement](https://www.bastionland.com/2016/05/foreground-growth-and-becoming-odd.html) as well.
+I think this also helps to keep the players "small" in the world: they only briefly touch the powerful forces that set the course of the currents of the world.

 I'm currently running *The Black Wyrm of Brandonsford* for my group.
 I think I'll incorporate some of the above for them.
 And most of all, try to keep the wonder alive.